mebeim/aoc/2020/README.md

 so if `aceto` was the ingredient containing `dairy`, we should see `aceto` it in every dish which contains `dairy`.
 The same reasoning goes for `fish`.
-Since we see two other plates with `dairy` or `fish`, but none of them has `aceto` as an ingredient, we can conclude that `aceto` can be neither of those, and does not contain any allergen.
+Since we see two other plates with `dairy` or `fish`, but none of them has `aceto` as an ingredient, we can conclude that `aceto` can contain neither of those, and does not contain any allergen at all.

+In short, *all the ingridients missing from a specific recipe cannot possibly contain any of the allergenes listed in the recipe*.
+This appears to be the only deduction that we are allowed to make based on the given menu, and indeed it is enough to solve the problem.

-Applying the same reasoning to all the ingredients of the above menu, we can come to the conclusion that none of `aceto`, `origano`, `riso` and `patate` contain allergens.
+Applying this reasoning to all the ingredients of the above example menu, we can come to the conclusion that none of `aceto`, `origano`, `riso` and `patate` contain allergens.
 Counting the occurrences of those, the answer would be `5`.

-We can apply the above reasoning to each ingredient of the real menu to find out which ingredients don't contain allergens.
+We can now apply the reasoning to each ingredient of the real menu to find out which ingredients don't contain allergens.

 Let's start with input parsing.
 We could use a regex, but the recipe format is